 • prevent cavities

-Fluoride is one of the most thoroughly researched active ingredients in dentistry.
+Fluoride is one of the most researched active ingredients in dentistry.

 How does fluoride work on teeth?